jiangqiw/DSC180B_Q2_Project/README.md

 ## Abstract
 This repository contains the project for DSC180 Q2, aimed at optimizing compressed models through a combination of knowledge distillation, pre-training pruning, and post-training quantization, specifically GPFQ algorithm, applied on the CIFAR10 dataset.

+Model compression techniques like **Knowledge Distillation (KD)**, **Pruning**, and **Post-Training Quantization (PTQ)** are crucial for deploying deep learning models on resource-constrained devices.
+This project explores the efficiency-accuracy trade-offs of these methods on the CIFAR-10 dataset using the GPFQ algorithm and other model compression techniques jointly.

+---

 ## Repo Overview

 The source code is included in the SRC folder, with the following structure: